rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 To find order on Shopify platform, based on Order ID from Midtrans, first find the transaction Order ID from Midtrans *Dashboard* on **Transactions**.
 ![shopify](./../../../asset/image/shopify-new-17-order-id-on-midtrans.png ':size=400')

+Then there will be multiple methods that you can choose:

 ##### From General Search Bar
 1. On your Shopify admin area (administration page)
 2. In the general search bar, search using **Midtrans order ID**